constantcontact/ruby-sdk/README.md

         gem 'constantcontact'

-3. Create a new action and add the following code:
+3. Create a new action and add the following code, entering your API key, client secret, and redirect URL:

         @oauth = ConstantContact::Auth::OAuth2.new(
             :api_key => 'your api key',